kpym/SublimeLaTeXAccents/README.md

 1. open Command Pannel (`Ctrl+Shift+P` by default);
 2. select "LaTeXAccents: Decode accents" ( _hint_ : you can type something shorter like "ltxdec" )

+To remove accents from all letters (letters é,à,î,... became e,a,i,... ) :

+1. open Command Pannel (`Ctrl+Shift+P` by default);
+2. select "LaTeXAccents: Remove accents" ( _hint_ : you can type something shorter like "ltxrmv").

 _Hint_ : If your file contains accents you should :

 1. save the file using appropriate encoding (for example `ISO 8859-1` or `UTF-8`);